villeh987/sandwich-app/README.md

 **System architecture overview**
 ![System architecture overview](System_architecture.png)

 This project features a React frontend.
 React is a popular Javascript framework and was heavily recommended to be used by the course staff.
 The client is used by the user to create a sandwich order and ask for sandwich statuses.
 The client uses Axios, an HTPP client, to communicate with server-a.

 Server-a implemets a predefined Swagger-API.
 When the user chooses to create a order from the client, the request is routed to the correct controller via SwaggerRouter.
 In this case, the Order controller.
 This controller then creates a new database entry into MongoDB and also adds the order to a RabbitMQ queue.
+Server-a keeps track of the newest order ID in the Counter collection in MongoDB and every time and a sandwich is ordered, the counter value is increased by 1 and the value is fetched and stored in the order data as the order ID.

 The communication between the server and the RabbitMQ message queue is handled using AMQP application layer protocol.
 These messages sent by server-a are then subscribed by server-b which then "completes" the order and sending the order back to another queue.
 Server-a then listens to this queue for ready orders and updates the status to "ready".

 Also, the user can view the status for orders from the client.